 When you give feedback, every action your intern takes-good or bad-should be connected to a skill.
 Consider what skill they used that allowed them to perform well on a given task or what skill was lacking that led to a problem?
-This approach avoids generalizations and assumptions, allowing the supervisor to adopt a coaching mentality that helps your intern build tools for success.
+This approach avoids generalizations about the person and assumptions about their intent and allows you as a supervisor to adopt a coaching mentality and help your intern build tools for success.

-Tools for Feedback and Improvement Conversations
+Tools for Having Feedback Conversations